-The two sports are very similar, including the fact that they are nerve-wracking to watch (seriously, have you ever seen a skeleton racer zoom down an icy track with his or her face literally millimeters from the ground?).
-They're both typically single-person sports (though lugers can work in pairs) and both sports of speed that require lightning-fast reflexes.
-Times are tracked by the one-hundreth of a second, and the riders with the lowest scores win.
+The two sports are very similar, including the fact that they are nerve-racking to watch (seriously, have you ever seen a skeleton racer zoom down an icy track with his or her face literally millimeters from the ground?).
+They're both typically single-person sports (though lugers can work in pairs) and both are sports of speed that require lightning-fast reflexes.
+Times are tracked by the one-hundredth of a second, and the riders with the lowest scores win.
 Drivers are trying to move "cleanly" through the track, because bumping into the sides of the track and clanging around will only slow them down.

 The main difference between the two sports is that lugers zoom down the track feet-first on a curved fiberglass sled, with face and feet up.
 Skeleton racers race on their stomachs, facing forward.
 Additionally, their sleds are much heavier and thinner.
 Interestingly enough, skeleton racing is thought to be the safer of the two sports because it's easier for skeleton racers to use very fine movements to control their sled, thus lessening the chance of accidents.
 Lugers primarily steer by pressing their legs on fiberglass "runners" at the base of the sled.
 Neither sled includes brakes, though, and the sports are both known as being very dangerous.
 Lastly, there are two skeleton racing events in the Olympics (individual men's and women's) while there are four luge events (men's singles, women's singles, doubles, and relay).
 (Next up: 5 Extreme Winter Sports That Put Skiing to Shame)